Physical education: Singapore

 A Biennial compulsory fitness exam, NAPFA, is conducted in every school to assess pupils' physical fitness in Singapore.
 This includes a series of fitness tests.
 Students are graded by a system of gold, silver, bronze, or as a fail.
 NAPFA for pre-enlistees serves as an indicator for an additional two months in the country's compulsory national service training if they attain bronze or fail.

 Europe

 Ireland

-In Ireland, one is expected to do two semesters worth of 80-minute P.E. classes.
+In Ireland, one is expected to do two semesters worth of 80-minute PE classes.
 This also includes showering and changing times.
 So, on average, classes are composed of 60–65 minutes of activity.

 Poland

 In Poland, pupils are expected to do at least three hours of PE a week during primary and secondary education.
 Universities must also organise at least 60 hours of physical education classes in undergraduate courses.

 Sweden

-In Sweden, the time school students spend in P.E. lessons per week varies between municipalities, but generally, years 0 to 2 have 55 minutes of P.E. a week; years 3 to 6 have 110 minutes a week, and years 7 to 9 have 220 minutes.
-In upper secondary school, all national programs have an obligatory course, containing 100 points of P.E., which corresponds to 90–100 hours of P.E. during the course (one point per hour).
+In Sweden, the time school students spend in physical education lessons per week varies between municipalities, but generally, years 0 to 2 have 55 minutes of PE a week; years 3 to 6 have 110 minutes a week, and years 7 to 9 have 220 minutes.
+In upper secondary school, all national programs have an obligatory course, containing 100 points of PE, which corresponds to 90–100 hours of PE during the course (one point per hour).
 Schools can regulate these hours as they like during the three years of school students attend.
 Most schools have students take part in this course during the first year and offer a follow-up course, which also contains 100 points/hours.